Top 10 Best Classic Rock Albums of All TimeThese are simply the albums that have defined rock and roll. No frills. Here we go.

-Machine head is a milestone in the history and development of rock music & an album which has influenced countless groups and musicians for 42 years.
+Machine Head is a milestone in the history and development of rock music, and an album that has influenced countless groups and musicians for 42 years.
 There is no competitive album.
 All the albums that are better for a position are just below Machine Head.

-While the whole album is great, it must be said that the title track is one of the most incredible chapters in the history of rock, lyrically and instrumentally.
+While the whole album is great, it must be said that the title track is one of the most incredible chapters in the history of rock, both lyrically and instrumentally.

 Rush at their best.

-For me...
-Boston is all about this album, and the follow up Don't Look Back.
-Like someone on this thread mentioned...
-Not a dud to be found...
+For me, Boston is all about this album, and the follow-up Don't Look Back.
+Like someone on this thread mentioned, not a dud to be found.
 While the later albums are not bad at all, I felt that Tom Scholz chose to recycle a lot of riffs and melodic phrasings.
 Too many later songs of Boston sounded similar.

-Anyway...
-I love this album and can never get bored of it.
+Anyway, I love this album and can never get bored of it.

 For sure, one of the best!
 Every single song is awesome!

 While Abbey Road is better musically, and Sgt.
 Pepper is more influential, Revolver exemplifies everything that was so amazing about the Beatles.
-At the time, the Beatles were still on good terms and Lennon and McCartney were still writing songs together.
+At the time, the Beatles were still on good terms, and Lennon and McCartney were still writing songs together.
 This combination resulted in one of the greatest albums of all time (ask Rolling Stone, they have it ranked as the number 3 greatest album of all time).

 This album should be higher up.
 From the epic Shine On You Crazy Diamond to songs like Wish You Were Here and Have a Cigar, this album is awesome in every way.

 It should be number 2.
 Exceptional music.
 Outstanding in every aspect.
-Definitively has to be ranked higher, much higher.
+It definitely has to be ranked much higher.

 The most touching and personal Pink Floyd album.
-Maybe not the best but definitely my favorite.
+Maybe not the best, but definitely my favorite.

 This is AC/DC at their finest.
-BIB is a close second however, HTH just rocks more
+BIB is a close second, however, HTH just rocks more.

 This is a far better album than Machine Head.
-It's more intense and the songs are more daring.
-Not surprising considering in the line-up's first album together and they were still unknown so were more free to stamp the songs with whatever direction they wanted.
+It's more intense, and the songs are more daring.
+Not surprising, considering it's the lineup's first album together and they were still unknown, so they were more free to stamp the songs with whatever direction they wanted.
 Child In Time on its own would be worth the album price, but the whole thing is full to bursting with loud, intense raw power.

 This and Live At Leeds by The Who are two of the greatest live recordings ever!

 "The Mule"...
-Now tell me Ian Paice only has one Bass Drum here?!?
+Now, tell me Ian Paice has only one bass drum here!
 Yup, that's right!